zimaexe/bb-hackathon/frontend/README.md

-# Getting Started with frontend part
+# Getting started with frontend part

 First, run the development server: